FiskFisk/Arsoppgave-Y/UserManual.md

 Under the hood, it’s built with a React/TypeScript frontend and a Flask/Python backend, with SQL for authentication and a JSON file for social data.

+## 👥 Target Audience

+This project is intended for intermediate to advanced developers with a working knowledge of web development.
+Users should be comfortable with:

+- Running and managing frontend frameworks (React + TypeScript)

+- Setting up and configuring Flask/Python backends

+- Using SQL databases (specifically MariaDB)

+- Navigating and editing JSON files for structured data

+- Working with JWT authentication, role-based access control, and RESTful APIs

+While this manual provides step-by-step setup and feature explanations, it assumes a baseline familiarity with full-stack development concepts, terminal commands, and project structuring.

+If you're looking to learn by building or contribute to a real-world clone of a social platform like X (Twitter), you're in the right place.

 ---

 # 🚀 Quick Start